-After turning lower over the course of the previous session, stocks are likely to move back to the upside in early trading on Thursday.
-The major index futures are currently pointing to a sharply higher open for the markets, with the Dow futures up by 136 points.
+Stocks are likely to jump sharply at the start of trading on Friday, extending the upward move seen over the course of the previous session.
+The major index futures are currently pointing to a substantially higher open for the markets, with the Dow futures up by 169 points.